NeilSWells/iolairPanelMeter/README.md

 If everything works, use hot melt glue to assemble the display panel to the main panel using the two supports that were removed from the display board at the start.

+Make sure that the protective film has been removed from the seven segment display.

+While you have the Chi Tai case open, it's worth checking the transparent red perpex.
+On all of my meters, the protective film was left on the inside of the perspex.
+Over time this partially released leaving air pockets that made the display look fuzzy and dull.

 ## PCB Design Files

 The design files can be edited using KiCad V6, an excellent free design package.